CollectionBuilder/collectionbuilder-gh/pages/about.md

 - <a target="_blank" rel="noopener" href="https://help.github.com/en/articles/configuring-a-publishing-source-for-github-pages">Activate on GitHub Pages</a> for the Repository.
 - Check out your site via the link provided on your repository's setting's page!

-Find complete details in the <a target="_blank" rel="noopener" href="https://collectionbuilder.github.io/docs/introduction.html">CollectionBuilder docs</a>.
+**Find complete details in the <a target="_blank" rel="noopener" href="https://collectionbuilder.github.io/docs/introduction.html">CollectionBuilder Docs</a>.**

 {% endcapture %}
-{% include feature/card.html header="Creating Your Collection" text=how-to %}
+{% include feature/card.html header="Create Your Collection!" text=how-to centered=true width="75" %}

+`collectionbuilder-gh` can be used in a workshop setting to take participants through digitization and metadata creation, to having a live collection site hosted on GitHub.
+Similar learning experiences use DAMS/[CMS](https://en.wikipedia.org/wiki/Content_management_system) platforms that are often overkill for one-off projects.
+Although CMS feature familiar GUI administration interfaces, they are not necessarily simple to host, learn, and customize.

+`collectionbuilder-gh` aims to be well documented and easy to configure by following the example.
+A project in "minimal computing," it provides a depth of learning opportunities, allowing users to take complete ownership over the project and make their work open to the world.

-## Learn about:
+### Learn about:

 - Git and GitHub basics for collaboration and project management
 - [Markdown](https://guides.github.com/features/mastering-markdown/) for plaintext writing and content creation
 - HTML, CSS, and JS literacy
-- commandline literacy
 - [Jekyll](https://jekyllrb.com/) basics
 - working in the Open, open source and open data
 - digital libraries concepts such as "collections as data", minimal computing, data-driven design